-The current UBT law provides no guidance regarding the treatment of a partner's distributive share of income from a partnership if a partner acquires a partnership interest under circumstances in which the partnership interest might be viewed as having been acquired for services.2 Section 5 of the bill amends Code section 11-506(a) to make it clear that the character of the partner's distributive share of income, gains, losses or deductions from the partnership is to be determined as if those items were realized directly by the partner, regardless of how the interest in the partnership was acquired or whether the distributive share received is disproportionate to the interest of the partner in the partnership's capital.
-This provision will not apply to payments to a partner treated under Internal Revenue Code section 7 07 as occurring between a partnership and a nonpartner.
+The current UBT law provides no guidance regarding the treatment of a partner's distributive share of income from a partnership if a partner acquires a partnership interest under circumstances in which the partnership interest might be viewed as having been acquired for services.
+Section 5 of the bill amends Code section 11-506(a) to make it clear that the character of the partner's distributive share of income, gains, losses or deductions from the partnership is to be determined as if those items were realized directly by the partner, regardless of how the interest in the partnership was acquired or whether the distributive share received is disproportionate to the interest of the partner in the partnership's capital.
+This provision will not apply to payments to a partner treated under Internal Revenue Code section 707 as occurring between a partnership and a nonpartner.
 This provision is not intended to affect the treatment of a taxpayer's distributive share of income, gains, losses or deductions from a partnership as qualifying for the self-trading exemption or as taxable income, gain, loss or deduction from an unincorporated business in the taxpayer's hands.
-However, under this provision, a partner's disproportionate share of a partnership's investment income would retain its character as investment income in the partner's hands even if the partner also is receiving a fee for managing the partnership's business, which fee is subject to the UBT as compensation income.
-If the partner does not qualify for the partial exemption, its share of the investment income from the partnership would be subject to the UBT but would continue to be
+However, under this provision, a partner's disproportionate share of a partnership's investment income would retain its character as investment income in the partner's hands even if the partner also is receiving a fee for managing the

-2 The memorandum in support of the 1994 legislation indicated that the Department of Finance would promulgate rules under that legislation to provide that a partner's distributive share of income of a partnership qualifying as investment income would retain that character to the partner regardless of how the partnership interest was acquired and regardless of whether the partner was a general or limited partner.
+&lt;sup>2 The memorandum in support of the 1994 legislation indicated that the Department of Finance would promulgate rules under that legislation to provide that a partner's distributive share of income of a partnership qualifying as investment income would retain that character to the partner regardless of how the partnership interest was acquired and regardless of whether the partner was a general or limited partner.